kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 **!NOTE ABOUT MONITORING!**
 Disabling the `monitoring` property of an `Area2D` means it won't detect collisions.
 By turning it off, we make sure we don't trigger the `hit` signal more than once.
 However, changing the property in the midst of an `area_entered` signal will result in an error.

-Change the line to this:
+Instead, you can _defer_ the change Change the line to this:
 ```
     call_deferred("set_monitoring", false)
 ```